 The following list of gear lives in my timelapse camera bag and is what I use on nearly all of my timelapse shoots.

 The Matjoez Timelapse Gear List

 The following links are affiliate links.
-If you buy anything through them you support me, my channels, my website, my business, my life.
+If you buy anything through them I might make a small commission on the sale.
 This comes at no extra cost to you and is very much appreciated by me!

 I own quite a few cameras, from action cameras to point and shoots to DSLR's.
 Every camera has it's own use but these are the ones I use on almost every timelapse shoot.